Predicting the Emergence of Induction Heads in Language Model Pretraining: Methods

 \subsection{Models and Checkpoints}

+At least 2 attention layers have been shown to be necessary for the model to perform the induction task \cite{olsson2022context, reddy2024the, ekbote2025what} unless the model's hidden dimension is increased exponentially \cite{sanford2024one}.
+In fact, models with 2 layers have recently been shown to be sufficient to approximate any-order Markov chain \cite{ekbote2025what}.
+Given these findings, we use a 50M-parameter GPT2 \cite{radford2019language} with 2 layers and 8 attention heads per layer with the hidden dimension of 768 for all experiments.
+For the first experiment (\Cref{ch5:sec:exp1}), to study the effect of model size, we also train larger models with 125M parameters and 350M parameters and include models up to 7B parameters for inference.
+See \Cref{tab-hyperparams} for the details on model architecture and training setup.

-We use a toy version of GPT2 \cite{radford2019language} with 2 layers and 8 attention heads per layer for all experiments.
-For experiments with natural language, we adopt a pretrained GPT2 tokenizer with a vocabulary size of 50,257, unless otherwise specified.
+For experiments with natural language (\Cref{ch5:sec:exp1}), we adopt a pretrained GPT2 tokenizer with a vocabulary size of 50,257, unless otherwise specified.
 All models analyzed in this study were trained from scratch for 1B pretraining tokens.
 We save intermediate checkpoints at 250K and 500K tokens, [1M, 10M) tokens at 1M increments, [10M, 100M) tokens at 10M increments, and [100M, 1B] tokens at 100M increments, resulting in 30 checkpoints per model.
-We additionally use pretrained Pythia models \cite{biderman2023pythiasuiteanalyzinglarge} for a follow-up analysis (e.g., \Cref{appendix:twu}).
+We additionally use pretrained Pythia models \cite{biderman2023pythiasuiteanalyzinglarge} for follow-up analyses.
+Note that Pythia models were deemed the only available model family with early enough checkpoints available to study the emergence of \glspl{ih}, which is known to happen very early in pretraining (64M-3B pretraining tokens; \citealp{olsson2022context, aoyama-wilcox-2025-language}).
+For example, OLMo models provide checkpoints for every 1000 steps of pretraining \cite{groeneveld2024olmoacceleratingsciencelanguage}, meaning that the earliest model checkpoint is already trained on 4B tokens, likely after the phase transition of interest.

+For experiments with synthetic language (\Cref{ch5:sec:exp2,ch5:sec:exp3}), we adopt a vocabulary size of 10,000.
+We do not use a tokenizer as we only work with token IDs.
+Note that the change in vocabulary size will likely affect the emergence points \cite{singh2024what,zucchet2025the}; however, this should not change the results of our analyses in these experiments, as we only focus on \textit{whether} \glspl{ih} emerge or not, and not on \textit{when} they do, in \Cref{ch5:sec:exp2} and \Cref{ch5:sec:exp3}.